 You will be compensated for your time, inconvenience and travel expenses.
-You are not anticipated to incur any additional expenses due to your participation in the trial.
-Due to the different number of appointments, the total amount compensated will depend upon which group of the trial you join.
+You are not anticipated to incur any additional expenses due to your involvement in the trial.
+Due to the different type of appointments, the total amount compensated will depend upon which group of the trial you join.

-- People in groups A and C will receive approximately £1465. - People in groups B and D will receive approximately £795.
+- People in groups A and B will receive approximately £1095 - People in group C will receive approximately £765

 If you are required to have any repeat or extra visits then you will be compensated proportionately in addition to this payment.
+However, there is no additional reimbursement for travel, as these are included in the above values.